mattdistefano/accessibility-training/readme.md

 WCAG requires a minimum contrast ratio of 4.5:1 for normal-sized text, and 3:1 for large text (defined as 14pt - roughly 19px - bold weight, or 18 point - roughly 24px - normal weight).
 See http://webaim.org/resources/contrastchecker/ for a helpful contrast checker.
 Choosing high-contrast colors helps keep text readable for users with various vision-related disabilities.

-Designs should also avoid the use of color _alone_ as a means of conveying information.
+Designs should also avoid the use of color *alone* as a means of conveying information.
 For example, the error state for a form field may *include* a change in border color, but if that is the sole visual indicator, a color-blind user would be unable to perceive the error.

-### IA and identification
+TODO link requirements

-IA and navigation patterns should be as consistent as possible.
-For example, if a global navigation element exists in the designs, the general order of items should be consistent across all pages.
+### IA and navigation

-Headings, labels, and link text should be descriptive (avoid "click here", for example) and avoid repetition.
+Information architecture and navigation patterns should be as consistent as possible.
+For example, if a global navigation element exists in the designs, the general order of its links should be consistent across all pages.
+This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page.

 ### Content

-TODO
+Headings, form labels, and link text should be descriptive.
+A link's purpose should be understandable either from its text alone, or the surrounding text.

 ### Text/audio alternatives